canonical/lxd/doc/explanation/projects.md

   When a user that is a member of this group starts using LXD, LXD automatically creates a confined project for this user.

   If you're not using the snap, you can still use this feature if your distribution supports it.

+See {ref}`projects-confine` for instructions on how to enable and configure the different authentication methods.